siemens/ix/packages/documentation/docs/controls/buttons/link-button.md

 <Tags />
 <!-- introduction start -->
-Link buttons are simple button components that lead users to another location within the application or outside of it.
-Link buttons contain a chevron and a text label.
+Link buttons lead users to another location within the application or outside of it and  contain a chevron and a text label.
 <!-- introduction end -->
 <LinkableDocsTabs>
   <DocsUx />